CivicActions/guidebook/about-this-guidebook/git-workflow.md

 Most of the time you don't need to fill anything out, just click "Create pull request".

 Or, if you want to make other changes on the same branch and have it reviewed at the same time as the commit you just made, don't create the PR quite yet.
-Navigate to the branch you created in your first commit (eg <https://github.com/CivicActions/handbook/tree/[your-branch-name]>.
-You can also find this branch from the handbook homepage by clicking on [branches](https://github.com/CivicActions/handbook/branches).
+Navigate to the branch you created in your first commit (eg <https://github.com/CivicActions/guidebook/tree/[your-branch-name]>.
+You can also find this branch from the guidebook homepage by clicking on [branches](https://github.com/CivicActions/guidebook/branches).
 Then, edit another file (or the same file you just edited) and commit it.
 This time, GitHub will know that you want to commit to the same branch as you created during your first commit.

 Once you are done making commits to your branch, you can then create a PR from your branch to the master branch, which will include all changes.

-## The more advanced way: fork the handbook
+## The more advanced way: fork the guidebook

-**NB: Currently, pull requests submitted from forks of the handbook will not properly interact with the GitLab CI pipeline and will fail their automated tests.
-Until further notice, the preferred contribution method is to create a branch in the CivicActions/handbook repository and submit a PR from there.**
+**NB: Currently, pull requests submitted from forks of the guidebook will not properly interact with the GitLab CI pipeline and will fail their automated tests.
+Until further notice, the preferred contribution method is to create a branch in the CivicActions/guidebook repository and submit a PR from there.**

 If you're familiar with the Git fork and pull request (PR) workflow, we definitely recommend forking this repo and making pull requests from your fork.
 This is the recommended way to contribute.